Introduction

 terraform

-in this file, and you should see autocompletion suggestions pop up, confirming that your Terraform extension is working.
+in this file, and you should see autocompletion suggestions pop up, confirming that your Terraform extension is working correctly.

 Creating Your First Terraform Configuration File